Kitware/vtk-book/VTKBook/08Chapter8.md

 * The data representation is compact relative to other topology representation schemes (e.g., the winged-edge structure and the radial-edge structures <em style="color:green;background-color: white">\[Baumgart74\]</em> <em style="color:green;background-color: white">\[Weiler88\]</em>).
 These other data structures contain explicit representation of intermediate topology such as edges, loops, faces, or special adjacency information such as adjacent edges (winged-edge structure) or extensive "use" descriptions (radial-edge structure).
 The compactness of representation is particularly important for visualization, since the data size is typically large.

-The unstructured data structure in the _Visualization Toolkit_ is implemented using the four classes vtkPoints (and subclasses), vtkCellArray, vtkCellTypes, and vtkCellLinks.
+The unstructured data structure in the _Visualization Toolkit_ is implemented using the points (vtkPoints), connectivity (vtkCellArray), types (vtkUnsignedCharArray) and links (vtkCellLinks).
 The building of this data structure is incremental.
-At a minimum, the points and cells are represented using vtkPoints and vtkCellArray.
-If random access or extra type information is required, then the object vtkCellTypes is used.
 If adjacency information is required, an instance of the class vtkCellLinks is created.
 These operations are carried out behind the scenes, and generally do not require extra knowledge by the application programmer.
+If polyhedra are needed, faces (vtkCellArray) and face locations (vtkCellArray) are also needed.

 ### Abstract Interfaces